Monynha-Softwares/artleo-creative-spaces/README.md

 - Node.js 18.18 or newer (Node 20 LTS recommended)
 - npm 9+ (bundled with recent Node.js releases)

+> ℹ️ **Deployment tip:** The project ships with `package-lock.json` and uses npm throughout the toolchain.
+Keeping the workspace
+> free of `bun.lockb` (or other Bun manifests) prevents automated builders such as Nixpacks from provisioning Bun runtimes,
+> avoiding disk pressure during containerized deploys.

 ### Installation

 ```bash